 Ron Malhotra, current owner of Members Only: The jacket was designed in Europe in 1975 when the brand was created.
 It was brought to the U.S. in 1979 and became a huge success.
 I don’t have knowledge as to who designed it and what was it originally for.

-Jessica Glasscock, fashion historian and research associate at the Metropolitan Museum of Modern Art: A couple of sources date the launch of the Members Only line to 1975.
+Jessica Glasscock, professor at Parsons School of Design: A couple of sources date the launch of the Members Only line to 1975.
 It was under the roof of 7th Avenue wholesaler Europe Craft Imports, Inc.

 Todd Kelshaw, associate professor at the School of Communication and Media at Montclair State University: The idea was that they’d be done in multiple colors, and the designer had found a fabric in New York City that was very lightweight.
 Then they had seen, in Berlin somewhere, someone wearing the kind of military-ish jacket with those shoulder epaulettes.
 A weird way to think about it, too, is that it was a part of this kind of globalization that was starting to happen.
 So, in a weird way, it was kind of like an international product.